-WASHINGTON, DC - The NHP Foundation ("NHPF"), a national not-for-profit dedicated to preserving and creating sustainable, service-enriched multifamily housing, announced that it has acquired Takoma Place Apartments.
-The $16 million transaction cost was made possible through a $13.7 million commitment from DHCD (Dept. of Housing and Community Development).
-Bridge financing was provided by Citibank, LISC (Local Initiatives Support Corporation) and the seller.
+WASHINGTON, DC - The NHP Foundation, a national not-for-profit dedicated to preserving and creating sustainable, service-enriched multifamily housing, has acquired the 176-unit Woodmont Crossing Apartments.
+The $44.6 million transaction was made possible through a $25.5 million loan from the District of Columbia Housing Finance Agency (DCHFA) financed through that agency's first time participation in U.S. Department of Housing and Urban Development (HUD) Level 1 50/50 Risk Share 542 (c) program.
+LIHTC Equity financing of $12.1 million was provided by Royal Bank of Canada (RBC).